by Jason Wasserman MD PhD FRCPC

 The diagnosis of myoepithelioma can be made after tissue from the tumour is examined under the microscope by a pathologist.

 When examined under the microscope, myoepithelioma is well-circumscribed (there is a clear border around the entire tumour), surrounded by a thin tumour capsule, and made up entirely of myoepithelial cells.
-The tumour cells may look spindled (long and thin), epithelioid (round and connected together), or plasmacytoid (similar to plasma cells).
+The tumour cells may look spindled (long and thin), epithelioid (round and connected), or plasmacytoid (similar to plasma cells).
 The stroma (connective tissue) surrounding the tumour cells may be described as myxoid, chondromyxoid, or fibrotic.
 The tumour cells usually show very little cytologic atypia and mitotic figures (cells dividing to create new cells) are rarely seen.